seng438-winter-2024/seng438-a4-Ruvaakaan/seng438-a4-group19.md

 **contains(double value) - less than to equal - killed**

   Our test case with Range(0.0, 10.0) and value = 0.001 kills this mutation.
 The value falls within the range.
 Therefore, the expected return value is true.
 However, the mutation returns false which is caught by the test.

 **intersects(double b0, double b1) - negated conditional - killed**

   Our test case with Range(5.0, 10.0) and Range(0.0, 5.0) kills this mutation.
 The ranges intersect.
 Therefore, the expected return value is true since the ranges intersect on 5.0 with one another.
 The mutation inverts the return which is caught by the test.

 **constrain(double value) - removed conditional replaced equality check with false - killed**

   Our test case with Range(0.0, 10.0) and value = 15.0 kills this mutation.
 The expected return is 10 since the value falls outside the upper range.
 The removed conditional mutation always returns the value (15 in this case).
 Thus, the test catches and kills the mutation.

+**contains(double value) - incremented (a++) double local variable number 1 - survived**

+  Our test case with Range(0.0, 10.0) and value = 0.001 fails to kill this mutation.
+The value falls within the range.
+Therefore, the expected return value is true.
+However, the mutation uses post incrementation which the  test case fails to catch as the return value stays the same.

+**intersects(double b0, double b1) - removed call to org/jfree/Range::getLowerBound - survived**

+  Our test case with Range(5.0, 10.0) and Range(0.0, 5.0) fails to kill this mutation.
+The ranges intersect.
+Therefore, the expected return value is true since the ranges intersect on 5.0 with one another.
+The mutation removes the call to getLowerBound() from the intersects(Range range) method call which causes the incorrect value to be passed into the intersects(double b0, double b1) method but the method still returns 5.0 since the correct upper bound is passed into the function.